-Sigma Kappa Delta (SKD - English) Sigma Kappa Delta is the national English honor society for students in two-year colleges and was created by Sigma Tau Delta, the International English Honor Society for university students.
+See the Sigma Kappa Delta website - Sigma Kappa Delta is the National English Honor Society for students in two-year colleges and was created by Sigma Tau Delta, the International English Honor Society for university students.
 Visit the website of Calhoun's Chapter of SKD, Theta Beta.
 Those who qualify are inducted by invitation.
 The advantages of SKD include life-long recognition for academic excellence; a chance to qualify for scholarships and to publish; the opportunity to participate in activities that celebrate theatre, art music, reading, and writing; and a chance to attend conferences both locally and nationally.
-Sponsors - Decatur: Leigh Ann Rhea 256-306-2940 and Julie Sneed 256-306-2723; Huntsville: .
-Call for meeting times and locations.
+Sponsors - Decatur Campus: Leigh Ann Rhea and Julie Sneed; Huntsville Campus: Allen Berry.

+SkillsUSA

-SkillsUSA - SkillsUSA is a national organization serving high school and college students who are enrolled in training programs in technical, skills and service occupations, including health occupations programs and tech prep.
+SkillsUSA is a national organization serving high school and college students who are enrolled in training programs in technical, skills, and service occupations, including health occupations programs and tech prep.
 SkillsUSA has more than 300,000 members in 13,000 chapters and 53 state and territorial associations.
 SkillsUSA was established in 1965 and has served more than 9.5 million students.
-Sponsors: Nina Bullock (256) 306-2813 and Matt Jones (256) 890-4764.
+Sponsors: Matt Jones